Florence Chadwick: Biography

-On August 8, 1950, at the age of 32, she crossed the English Channel from France to England in 13 hours and 23 minutes, breaking the then-current women's record held by American swimmer Gertrude Ederle.
-One year later, Chadwick crossed the English Channel again, from England to France this time, in 16 hours and 22 minutes, thus making her the first woman to swim the English Channel in both directions, and setting a record for the England-France journey.
+On August 8, 1950, at the age of 32, she crossed the English Channel from France to England in 13 hours and 23 minutes, breaking the then-current world record held by American swimmer Gertrude Ederle.
+One year later, Chadwick crossed the channel again, from England to France this time, in 16 hours and 22 minutes, thus making her the first woman to swim across the channel in both directions, and setting a record for the England-France journey.
 She ultimately swam the Channel four times.

+Catalina Island

 In 1952, Florence attempted to swim the 26 miles between Catalina Island and the California coastline.
 As she began, she was flanked by small boats that watched for sharks and were prepared to help her if she got hurt or grew tired.
 After about 15 hours a thick fog set in.
 Florence began to doubt her ability, and she told her mother, who was in one of the boats, that she did not think she could make it.
 She swam for another hour before asking to be pulled out, unable to see the coastline due to the fog.
 As she sat in the boat, she found out she had stopped swimming just one mile away from her destination.
 Two months later, she tried again.
 The same thick fog set in, but she succeeded in reaching Catalina.
 She said that she kept a mental image of the shoreline in her mind while she swam.
 She later swam the Catalina channel on two additional occasions.

+Distance swim highlights

 During the summer of 1953, she successfully swam the Channel again (setting a new women's record), as well as the Strait of Gibraltar (setting an all-time record of 5:06), the Bosporus, and the Dardanelles.
 In 1955 she swam the Channel again, breaking her own record time.
 In August 1957 she swam the Bristol Channel from Weston-super-Mare to Penarth Head, 11 miles in a record-breaking 6 hours 7 mins.

 Not all of her long-distance swim attempts were successful.
 In 1954, she tried to become the first person to swim across Lake Ontario but gave up after becoming ill a few hours into her swim.
 Other unsuccessful attempts included the Strait of Juan de Fuca and two tries at the Irish Sea (her last major swim attempt in 1960).